linnpl/CSE1/README.md

 # CSE1
-Specialization project in autonomous guidance and control
+Master project in autonomous guidance and collision avoidance